yeggadipawankalyan/yeggadipawankalyan/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: HE
-- ⚡ Fun fact: I am new to Github-kinldy suggest me if anything goes wrong
+- ⚡ I am new to Github-kinldy suggest me if anything goes wrong

 <!---
 yeggadipawankalyan/yeggadipawankalyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.